 What is ex vivo research?

 Ex vivo research is a broad area covering the use of whole tissues for estimating drug efficacy and safety.
 Human tissue testing uses human biospecimens that have been donated for research by patients.
 Human tissue tests are most commonly used is in drug discovery and development to make decisions about the safety and efficacy of drugs for human use using human systems.
-It's become a very common area in the past 10-15 years with the advent of precision medicine and the human genome project.
+It has become a very common area in the past 10-15 years with the advent of precision medicine and the human genome project.

 Interview with Dr David Bunton: David is CEO at REPROCELL Europe based in Glasgow, UK.
 He has a background in pharmacology and physiology and spun out an ex vivo research company called Biopta in 2002.
 Biopta was acquired by REPROCELL in 2015, and David now heads their European operations.
 To learn about the past, present, and future of human tissue testing, we interviewed Dr Bunton in this video.
 You can listen to the full interview here, or read on to find out more.